Torn Curtain: Plot

-Armstrong finally goads Professor Lindt into revealing his anti-missile equations in a fit of pique over what Lindt believes are Armstrong's mathematical mistakes.
+Armstrong finally goads Professor Lindt into revealing his anti-missile equations in a pique over what Lindt believes are Armstrong's mathematical mistakes.
 When Lindt hears over the university's loudspeaker system that Armstrong and Sherman are being sought for questioning, he realizes that he has given up his secrets while learning nothing in return.
 Armstrong and Sherman escape from the school with the help of the university clinic physician Dr. Koska.

-The couple travel to East Berlin, pursued by the Stasi, in a decoy bus operated by the π network, led by Mr. Jacobi.
+Pursued by the Stasi, the couple travel to East Berlin, led by Mr. Jacobi in a decoy bus operated by the π network.
 Roadblocks, highway robbery by Soviet Army deserters, and bunching with the "real" bus result in the police becoming aware of the deception, and everyone aboard is forced to flee.
-While looking for the Friedrichstraße post office, the two encounter the exiled Polish countess Kuczynska, who leads them to the post office in hopes of being sponsored for a US visa.
-When they are spotted, Kuczynska trips the pursuing guard and allows Armstrong and Sherman to escape to their next destination.
+While they are looking for the Friedrichstraße post office, the two encounter the exiled Polish countess Kuczynska, who leads them there in hopes of being sponsored for a U.S. visa.
+When they are spotted, Kuczynska trips the pursuing guard, allowing Armstrong and Sherman to escape to their next destination.

 Two men approach them on the pavement, one of whom is the "farmer".
 He gives them tickets to the ballet as part of a plan to smuggle them to Sweden that evening inside the ballet troupe's luggage.
-While attending the ballet and waiting to be picked up, they are spotted and reported to the police by the lead ballerina, who flew to East Berlin on the same airplane as Armstrong.
+Attending the ballet featuring Tchaikovsky's Francesca da Rimini and waiting to be picked up, they are spotted and reported to the police by the lead ballerina, who flew to East Berlin on the same airplane as Armstrong.

 Armstrong and Sherman escape through the crowd after shouting "fire".
-An aide hides them in two hampers of costumes and they are ferried across the Baltic Sea to Sweden on an East German freighter.
+An aide hides them in two hampers of costumes, and they are ferried across the Baltic Sea to Sweden on an East German freighter.
 The ballerina, who is also on board, sees the aide speak to two hampers as they are lifted onto the pier.
 She informs the guards and the hampers are shot with a machine gun.
 It is then revealed that Armstrong and Sherman were in two different hampers.
-The aide had noticed the ballerina's suspicions and intentionally spoken to the wrong hampers, so that the three could swim to shore during the commotion.
+The aide had noticed the ballerina's suspicions and had intentionally spoken to the wrong hampers, so that the three could swim to shore during the commotion.
 They safely arrive in Sweden.